madhumitaamaharaj/Amazon-Clone/README.md

 Clone the repository: git clone https://github.com/madhumitaamaharaj/Amazon-Clone.git

-Install node modules.(npm i) npm start
+To view the Amazon Clone project, open the index.html file in web browser.

 ## Deployment Link-
 https://madhumitaamaharaj.github.io/Amazon-Clone/

-## Usage
-To view the Amazon Clone project, open the index.html file in web browser.

 ## Acknowledgments
 This project was inspired by the Amazon website.